-If the project is classified as research, then the proposal will be circulated to the Subcommittee by email for suggestions and comment.
+If the project is classified as research or external evaluation, then the proposal will be circulated to the Subcommittee by email for suggestions and comment.
 People with expertise in the area of the project may also be contacted on an ad hoc basis and asked to provide advice / comments.
 Researchers may also be directed to individual Subcommittee members if the member wishes to further discuss particular aspects of the research proposal.

 The subcommittee may offer support for the project only if specified conditions are adhered to.

 If concerns about a particular project arise which can not be resolved through the process outlined above, the matter will be referred to the next Subcommittee meeting for discussion.
 If after discussion with the researcher there are still significant issues that cannot be resolved then the Subcommittee will inform WAAHEC, other relevant ethics committees and Kimberley service providers about these concerns.
 However the final decision on ethics approval remains with the designated ethics committees.